Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Production and Transmission Model

 After the production of VOCs, i.e., $P(t)$, they are partitioned according to their solubility, as shown in Fig. \ref{fig:stomata}.
-If the VOCs are water soluble, they are stored in aqueous pools ($S_a$).
+If the VOCs are water soluble, they are stored in aqueous pools, where $S_a(t)$ is the amount of VOCs present in the aqueous storage pool.
 The rate of release of the VOCs from the aqueous pools can be described by the first-order kinetics equation as \bluecite{harley2013roles}:

 where $k_a$ is the aqueous storage pool VOC-specific first-order kinetic constant, and $\eta$ is the partitioning coefficient that depends on the solubility and the diffusion coefficient of the VOCs.
-On the other hand, if VOCs are lipid soluble, they are stored in lipid pools ($S_l$).
-The release rate of these lipid soluble VOCs can be expressed as:
+On the other hand, if VOCs are lipid soluble, they are stored in lipid pools, where $S_l(t)$ denotes the amount of VOCs present in the lipid storage pool.
+The release rate of these lipid soluble VOCs can be expressed as \bluecite{harley2013roles}:

-where $k_l$ is lipid storage pool VOC specific first-order kinetic constant.
-The VOCs of these pools then diffuse to the intercellular air space of the leaf before the emission to the ambient air medium.
-The released VOCs are stored in the gas phase pools, known as $S_g$.
-From the gas phase pools, the release rate of VOCs to the ambient air can be expressed as:
+where $k_l$ is the lipid storage pool VOC-specific first-order kinetic constant.
+The VOCs of these pools then diffuse to the intercellular air space of the leaf before emission to the ambient air medium.
+The released VOCs are stored in the gas phase pools, where $S_g(t)$ denotes the amount of VOCs present in the gas storage pool.
+From the gas phase pools, the release rate of VOCs to the ambient air can be expressed as \bluecite{harley2013roles}:

-where $k_g$ depends on the stomatal conductance between intercellular air space and the ambient air, along with the gas phase conductance from the outer cell surface wall to the intercellular air space.
-It is the flux of VOCs that are released from the leaf gas phase pool into the ambient air.
-The VOC emission rate ($e(t)$) from the leaf can be expressed as:
+where $k_g$ is the gas storage pool kinetic constant. (\ref{s_a}-\ref{s_g}) describe the internal VOC partitioning and transport dynamics within the transmitter plant prior to the emission into the propagating medium.
+The VOC emission rate ($e(t)$) from the leaf represents the flux of VOCs from the gas phase pool to the ambient air through stomata, and can be expressed as \bluecite{harley2013roles}:

-The Fourier transform of the pheromone emission rate is given by:
+The Fourier transform of the VOC emission rate with respect to time `$t$' is given by: